-Create and manage Azure Database for MySQL VNet service endpoints and VNet rules by using the Azure portal
+Create and manage VNet service endpoints and VNet rules in Azure Database for PostgreSQL - Single Server by using the Azure portal

-Virtual Network (VNet) services endpoints and rules extend the private address space of a Virtual Network to your Azure Database for MySQL server.
-For an overview of Azure Database for MySQL VNet service endpoints, including limitations, see Azure Database for MySQL Server VNet service endpoints.
-VNet service endpoints are available in all supported regions for Azure Database for MySQL.
+Virtual Network (VNet) services endpoints and rules extend the private address space of a Virtual Network to your Azure Database for PostgreSQL server.
+For an overview of Azure Database for PostgreSQL VNet service endpoints, including limitations, see Azure Database for PostgreSQL Server VNet service endpoints.
+VNet service endpoints are available in all supported regions for Azure Database for PostgreSQL.

 Create a VNet rule and enable service endpoints in the Azure portal

-On the MySQL server page, under the Settings heading, click Connection Security to open the Connection Security pane for Azure Database for MySQL.
+On the PostgreSQL server page, under the Settings heading, click Connection Security to open the Connection Security pane for Azure Database for PostgreSQL.

 Ensure that the Allow access to Azure services control is set to OFF.

-If you leave the control set to ON, your Azure MySQL Database server accepts communication from any subnet.
+If you leave the control set to ON, your Azure PostgreSQL Database server accepts communication from any subnet.
 Leaving the control set to ON might be excessive access from a security point of view.
-The Microsoft Azure Virtual Network service endpoint feature, in coordination with the virtual network rule feature of Azure Database for MySQL, together can reduce your security surface area.
+The Microsoft Azure Virtual Network service endpoint feature, in coordination with the virtual network rule feature of Azure Database for PostgreSQL, together can reduce your security surface area.

 Next, click on + Adding existing virtual network.
 If you do not have an existing VNet you can click + Create new virtual network to create one.
 See Quickstart: Create a virtual network using the Azure portal